SymfonyCasts/messenger/sfcasts/query-bus.md

 # Query Bus

-The last type of message bus that you'll hear about is... the double-decker tourist bus!
+The last type of bus that you'll hear about is... the double-decker tourist bus!
 Um... the query bus!
-But... full disclosure...
-I'm not a huge fan of query
+Full disclosure... while I *am* a fan of waving like an idiot on the top-level of a tourist bus, I'm not a *huge* fan of query buses:
-buses: I think it makes your code a bit too complex for little benefit.
+I think htey makes your code a bit more complex... for little benefit.
 That being said, I want you to *at least* understand what it is and how it fits into the message bus methodology.